wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.1.3 =

+Added notable="1" attribute so user can specify no opening and closing table tags, allowing much greater style and format control.

+Added left="" attribute to specify column(s) to left justify.

+Added use of asterisk to specify all columns for center, left and right, for example, center="*" specifies all columns to be specified.

 = 2.1.2 =

 Remove stray comment lines from 2.1.1 upgrade.

 = 2.1.1 =

 Fixed a bug where some choices of table fields names (e.g. "author") would cause an error when inserting or updating.
 Form element names now have an underscore appended to field table fields names instead of their being identical.
+NOTE THAT NAMES IN HIDDEN INPUT TAGS (SUCH AS CURRENT DATE) NEED TO BE MODIFIED BY APPENDING AN UNDERSCORE (_).

 = 2.1 =